 How to properly wash the Septic Tank Filter?

 Let’s take an ideal scenario; only the wastewater from the tank is draining to the drain field.
-But there are possibilities that the wastewater may carry other unwanted waste like solid waste, hair, plastic substances, used sanitary pads, and grit into the drain field.
-When debris enters the drain field, that can cause pollution and blockage.
+However, there are possibilities that the wastewater may carry other unwanted waste like solid waste, hair, plastic substances, used sanitary pads, and grit into the drain field.
+When debris enters the drain field, it can cause pollution and blockage.
 In this way, it emphasizes the importance of the septic tank filter.
 Failure to clean up the septic tam filter may result in serious clogging and other related problems.

 Steps you need to follow when cleaning the Septic Tank Filter

-Before cleaning the filter, ensure that you have dressed in full-length pants, safety goggles, boots, and gloves.
+Before cleaning the filter, ensure that you are dressed in full-length pants, safety goggles, boots, and gloves.
 Then you are all set to clean the septic tank filter by following these steps.
 However, since a lot of steps are involved in septic cleaning, we highly recommend taking help from a professional to make sure everything runs smoothly.

-1. Start the process by removing the lid of the septic tank; this will not be difficult if the access lid is above ground.
+- Start the process by removing the lid of the septic tank; this will not be difficult if the access lid is above ground.
 If that is buried, you might have to relocate it first; then, you can move ahead with the septic tank cleaning.

-2. After removing the access lid, go ahead and remove the filter cartridge.
+- After removing the access lid, go ahead and remove the filter cartridge.
 Ensure to hold the filter over the first manhole, so that effluent will run back into the septic tank.
 If you drain it in the wrong manhole, untreated wastewater may go into the drain field.

-3. Spray with the water hose to remove the sticky material from the cartridge.
+- Spray with the water hose to remove the sticky material from the cartridge.

-4. Some filters have an alarm that acts when there is a need for cleaning.
+- Some filters have an alarm that acts when there is a need for cleaning.
 If you have such a filter, make sure it is working properly.

-5. Inspect the modulating orifices and vent the hole to ensure no such debris is stuck.
+- Inspect the modulating orifices and vent the hole to ensure no such debris is stuck.
 If you find the debris, spray it away with a hose.

-6. Replace the cartridge gently into the saddle holes and clean the spillages around the area.
+- Replace the cartridge gently into the saddle holes and clean the spillages around the area.

-7. Close the septic tank lid.
+- Close the septic tank lid.

-8. Change the clothes right away, then wash and sanitize your hands.
+- Change the clothes right away, then wash and sanitize your hands.

 Who should you call for Septic Issues?